seberg/numpy/doc/neps/nep-0033-extensible-dtypes.rst

 Flexible datatypes are interesting for two reasons:

-1. Although both datetimes above naturally have the same dtype class with the instance only differing in their _unit_, a safe conversion is not necessarily possible.
+1. Although both datetimes above naturally have the same dtype class with the instance only differing in their *unit*, a safe conversion is not necessarily possible.
-2. When writing code such as ``np.array(["string1", "string2"])``, NumPy
+2. When writing code such as ``np.array(["string1", 123.], dtype="S")``, NumPy
-   will currenlty find the correct string length.
+   will attempt to find the correct string length by using ``str(123.0)``.
-   This requires additional logic and complexity.
-It may or may not be desirable to support this for user defined datatypes.
+   Without ``dtype="S"`` such behaviour is currently ill defined [gh-15327].
+   However, only the first form seems necessary to be supported, the form without the DType class being passed should probably result in an error.
+   (Currently, ``"S"`` typically behaves like a new ``np.String`` class although it is implemented as an ``"S0"`` instance.)

 Dispatching of Universal Functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Currently the dispatching of universal functionsi (ufuncs) is limited for user defined dtypes.
+Currently the dispatching of universal function (ufuncs) is limited for user defined dtypes.
-Typically, this is done by finding the first loop for which all inputs can be cast to safely.
+Typically, this is done by finding the first loop for which all inputs can be cast to safely
 (see also the current implementation section).

 However, in some cases this is problematic.
-For example the ``np.isnant`` function is currently only defined for datetime and timedelta even though integers are defined to be safely castable to timedelta.
+For example the ``np.isnant`` function is currently only defined for datetime and timedelta, even though integers are defined to be safely castable to timedelta.

-With respect to to user defined dtypes, this works largely similarly, however, it enforces an exact match of the datetypes (type numbers).
+With respect to to user defined dtypes, dispatching works largely similar, however, it enforces an exact match of the datetypes (type numbers).
 Because the current method is separate and fairly slow, it will also only check for loops for datatypes already existing in the inputs.